-Value Description 20h Namespace is Write Protected: The command is prohibited while the namespace is protected (refer to the Namespace Write Protection section of the NVMe Base Specification 81h Invalid Protection Information: The Protection Information Field (PRINFO) (refer to Figure 73) settings specified in the command are invalid for the Protection Information with which the namespace was formatted (refer to the PI field in Figure 78 and the DPS field in Figure 97) or the ILBRT field is invalid (refer to section 5.2.2.5).
+Value Description 81h Invalid Protection Information: The Protection Information (PRINFO) field (refer to Figure 73) settings specified in the command are invalid for the Protection Information with which the namespace was formatted (refer to the PI field in Figure 78 and the DPS field in Figure 97) or the ILBRT field is invalid (refer to section 5.2.2.5).
 82h Attempted Write to Read Only Range: The LBA range specified contains read-only blocks.
-The controller shall not return this status value if the read-only condition on the media is a result of a change in the write protection state of a namespace (refer to the Namespace Write Protection section in the NVMe Base Specification).
+The controller shall not return this status value if the read-only condition on the media is a result of a change in the write protection state of a namespace (refer to the Namespace Write Protection section in the NVM Express Base Specification).